-An applicant who has previously received funds will not be eligible to receive additional funds for two years unless:
+An applicant who has previously received funds will not be eligible to receive additional funds for two-five years unless:

-- There are no other applicants that meet the criteria and / or funding requirements. - It is a multiple neighborhood association project that will require that all neighborhood associations apply, including previously funded associations, in order to implement the proposed project. - There exists an approved multi-phase plan for community restoration as described in item 7 under eligible projects.
+- There are no other applicants that meet the criteria and / or and/or funding requirements. - It is a multiple Neighborhood Association or HOA project that will require that all neighborhood

+- associations or HOAs apply, including previously funded associations, in order to implement the proposed project. - There exists an approved multi-phase plan for community restoration as described in item 7-8 above under eligible projects.